What Does the Decriminalization of Drugs Mean?

 While some people use legalization and decriminalization interchangeably, there is a crucial difference.
-Today, we’ll be probing what is decriminalization of drugs, and what this means for drug users and society in general.
+Today, we’ll be asking the question, “what is decriminalization of drugs?” and figuring out what this means for drug users and society in general.

 Legalization vs Decriminalization

 With legalization, both the supply and possession of illegal drugs are legally controlled much like tobacco or alcohol.
 Even if there are limits in place for age or possession, you won’t be breaking any laws.
 No country has yet legalized drugs, though.

 Decriminalization is not the same thing at all.
 With the decriminalization of drugs, the substance remains federally illegal.
 Civil penalties replace criminal convictions, though.
 Law enforcement won’t prioritize decriminalized substances.